Arduino-CI/arduino_ci/REFERENCE.md

 ### Control How Examples Are Compiled

+Put a file `.arduino-ci.yml` in each example directory where you require a different configuration than default.
 The `compile:` section controls the platforms on which the compilation will be attempted, as well as any external libraries that must be installed and included.

 ```yaml
 compile: